alexandra-cyrielle-mangune/cssweng_s15_group5/README.md

 4. Run `nodemon index.js`.
 5. Open [http://localhost:4000]() in a browser to see the app running.

-## Completed as of August 20, 2020
-* User authentication (register and login validation)
-* Some private and public pages can be accessed.

-## Issues as of August 20, 2020
-* Navigation between private and public pages are still wonky.

 ## For Testing (delete later)
 ### Login:
 Email: juandelacruz@email.com